mllapps/hlsrec/README.md

 # hlsrec
-HTTP Live Stream Recorder for Linux devices using ALSA.
+The tool hlsrec is a HTTP Live Stream Recorder for Linux devices using ALSA.

 ## Copyright